 The throne of Indra, king of the gods, became warm and he looked out to see the migration below him.
 He ordered a monastery built to accommodate the masses and drove away all noisy creatures from the area.
-When the group arrived, the Bodhisatta made a formal declaration renouncing the world, and all the others followed him.
+When the group arrived, the Bodhisatta made a formal declaration renouncing the world, and all the others did the same.
 The took up their abodes and became obedient disciples of the Bodhisatta, every last one eventually reaching insight.

 In the Lifetime of the Buddha